JakeWnuk/ptt/docs/USAGE.md

 - `ptt -t [transformation] -rm ulds`: Apply a transformation with a custom mask.
 Default is all characters.
 - `ptt -t [transformation] -i 5`: Apply a transformation starting at a specific index.
 - `ptt -i 1-5 -t [transformation]`: Apply a transformation starting at a specific index.
+- `ptt -tp template.json`: Apply multiple transformations and operations from a template file.

 #### Filter Formats:
 - `ptt -k keep.txt`: Keep only items in a file.